 As a beginner you will love the confidence you get from a big driver head (460cc) with a big wide face to hit the ball with.
 The big head gives us more forgiveness since there is more surface area to make contact with the golf ball.

 To give us even more forgiveness a beginner driver should have 11° to 14° degrees of loft.
 This will get the ball airborne and stay in the air longer.
 The higher loft also makes it easier to hit it straighter by giving us more backspin.

 A a new golfer, you should try find used equipment but if you're interested in new stuff or seeing some ideas of what would suit you, I wrote a Driver guide for beginners and high handicappers

 The Easiest Clubs from the Fairway for Beginners

 Generally beginners have longer shots into the greens while learning the game.
 Long irons are probably the most difficult club in the bag for new players to master.

-Fairway woods and hybrid clubs take their place and are extremely easy to hit and forgiving because they have more mass behind them to get the ball airborne and going straight than irons.
+Fairway woods and hybrids take their place and are extremely easy to hit and forgiving because they have more mass behind them to get the ball airborne and going straight than irons.

 Luckily manufacturers are targeting the beginner and higher handicap group of players with awesome fairway woods and hybrid clubs.
 They take the place of 2, 3, 4 and even 5 irons in the set, making mid to long distance approaches easier than ever.